Here's Our Rant About Molecular Data Inc. (MKD)

-Molecular Data Inc. (NASDAQ:MKD) went down by -3.58% from its latest closing price compared to the recent 1-year high of $2.23.
-The company’s stock price has collected -1.67% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that Molecular Data Inc. partners with Wanxiang Blockchain to digitize the Chemical Industry
+Molecular Data Inc. (NASDAQ:MKD) went down by -8.85% from its latest closing price compared to the recent 1-year high of $2.23.
+The company’s stock price has collected -16.86% of loss in the last five trading sessions.
+Press Release reported on 08/11/21 that Molecular Data Inc. partners with Wanxiang Blockchain to digitize the Chemical Industry

 Is It Worth Investing in Molecular Data Inc. (NASDAQ :MKD) Right Now?